Haskell Stakes

 The Haskell Stakes is a Grade I American Thoroughbred horse race for three-year-olds run over a distance of 1 1/8 miles on the dirt held annually in July at Monmouth Park Racetrack in Oceanport, New Jersey.
 The event is a signature event at Monmouth Park during their summer racing season and a major race for three-year-olds in between the U.S. Triple Crown series and the Breeders' Cup.
-The event currently offers a purse of US$1,000,000 and awards one of the most prestigious trophies in U.S. thoroughbred racing in the Haskell Trophy.
+The event currently offers a purse of US$1,000,000.

 History

-The inaugural running of the event was on 3 August 1968, closing day of the Monmouth Park summer meeting, as the Monmouth Invitational Handicap with a field of eleven horses.
-The event was won by 33-1 longshot Balustrade ridden by Canadian jockey Eric Walsh in a time of 1:50 flat with the favorite Iron Ruler finishing fourth.
+The inaugural running of the race was on 3 August 1968, closing day of the Monmouth Park summer meeting, as the Monmouth Invitational Handicap with a field of eleven horses.
+It was won by 33-1 longshot Balustrade, ridden by Canadian jockey Eric Walsh, in a time of 1:50 flat with favorite Iron Ruler finishing fourth.

-In 1973 when The American Graded Stakes Committee was founded by the Thoroughbred Owners and Breeders Association with the event attracting high quality entrants the Monmouth Invitational Handicap immediately was given the highest classification of Grade I.
+In 1973, when the American Graded Stakes Committee was founded by the Thoroughbred Owners and Breeders Association, the Monmouth Invitational Handicap immediately was given the highest classification of Grade I.

-In the 1976 running of the event Majestic Light set a new track record of 1:47 flat winning by six lengths.
+In the 1976, Majestic Light set a track record of 1:47 flat, winning by six lengths.
 The track record was broken by Spend A Buck in 1985.
-In 1987 Belmont Stakes winner Bet Twice won the event and equaled the stakes mark.
+In 1987, Belmont Stakes winner Bet Twice won and equaled the stakes mark.